Morfa Gateway Project – an introduction.

 We are engaging with all age groups.
 Particularly young people who are not working and may not be involved in other activities.

-As well as clearing the site we are making bird, bat, butterfly boxes, and regular litter picking.
-With lots of intergenerational activities and hopefully pass skills down.
+As well as clearing the site we are making bird, bat, butterfly boxes, and litter picking.
+With lots of intergenerational activities and will hopefully pass skills down. #

-We are supported by a number of other organisations.
-Who all bring volunteers and expertise including, North Wales Police, Countryside Services, Denbighshire housing (Denbighshire County Council), and Prestatyn Men’s Shed.
+The Project is supported by lots of different organisations.
+Who all bring volunteers and expertise including, Artisans Collective, North Wales Police, Countryside Services, Denbighshire Housing (Denbighshire County Council), and Prestatyn Men’s Shed.

 Is an exciting new joint project with ourselves, Artisans Collective a Community Hub at the Old Library Prestatyn, Denbighshire Countryside Service, Tai Sir Ddinbych – Denbighshire Housing, Healthy Prestatyn Iach / Healthy Rhuddlan Iach and HGC Dinbych Arfordirol ac Abergele / NWP Denbighshire Coastal and Abergele.

-We are proud that The Morfa Gateway project was entered in Wales in Bloom as part of the Prestatyn entry and also as part of The RHS “It’s Your Neighbourhood” .
+During 2018 Morfa Gateway entered Wales in Bloom as part of the Prestatyn entry and as part of The RHS “It’s Your Neighbourhood” .
 Which has changed attitudes in our community.